 With an active Board of Directors and a staff of vastly experienced medical and business professionals, IPN successfully and effectively provides for the needs of an independent physician navigating the managed care business.
 Along with promoting high-quality healthcare and physician education, IPN provides the independent member physician practices with an effective process to coordinate cost-effective, quality patient care services.

-Now, with more than 900 member physicians who cover all specialties and provide services to commercial, Medicaid, and Medicare members for several managed care plans, IPN utilizes all area hospitals and many freestanding centers.
+Today, IPN is a clinically integrated network comprised of more than 600 member physicians who cover all specialties and provide services to commercial, Medicaid, and Medicare members for several managed care plans and directly to Medicare through its ACO.
 Through an association with IPN, member physicians and their patients will experience benefits unavailable through many other Independent Physician Associations.
 There is no fee to join or be accredited through IPN.

 Benefits of Becoming an IPN Provider